enabledhq/enabledhq.github.io/_posts/2016-09-14-successful-software-development.md

 - Monitor and re-evaluate the list of risks regularly (at least at each deliverable milestone).
 Execute contingencies as they are triggered.
 - Add new risks are they become apparent

-_It’s better to consider estimates as guidelines rather than hard-and-fast rules._
+>It’s better to consider software estimates as guidelines rather than hard-and-fast rules.

 # Don’t try to make the perfect product (or Don’t "gold-plate")
 Borrowing from the lean methodology, once you’ve identified the Minimum Viable Product (MVP), try not to over serve and waste budget/time on things that customers will not value.